Your browser doesn't support CSS Grid Layout. Unfortunately, you won't be able to see the examples.

 If a child is sick/ill telephone the school 0113 2618820 on the first day of absence before 9.00 am and provide a reason.

-• If we do not receive communication, a parent will receive a phone call home from one of our Attendance Officers Mrs Hulme or Mrs Craven.
+• If we do not receive communication, a parent will receive a phone call home from our Attendance Officer Mrs Craven.

 • A home visit may be made depending on the child’s attendance record and the nature of the absence.